rodriguezofelia/what-the-french/readme.md

 # What The French

+An app built as a capstone project from my learnings from my bootcamp.
+Ultimately, a project for those who know a bit of French and are interested in quizzing themselves or want to listen to French podcasts.

+## Motivation

 Have you been practicing French for a while and just can't remember which verb and tense to use?
 Yeah, me neither.
 That's why I wanted to create What The French to help me practice and hopefully get 100% on one of the quizzes I created.
 If you're not interested in practicing your verb conjugation, you can listen to French podcasts instead.

 ## Technologies Used